salted-herring/salted-cropper/js/cropperjs/README.md

     - `width`: the destination width of the output canvas
     - `height`: the destination height of the output canvas
     - `fillColor`: a color to fill any alpha values in the output canvas
-  - Note: The aspect ratio of the output canvas will be fitted to aspect ratio of the crop box automatically.
+    - [`imageSmoothingEnabled`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled): set to change if images are smoothed (true, default) or not (false)
+    - [`imageSmoothingQuality`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingQuality): set the quality of image smoothing, one of "low", "medium", or "high"

 - (return  value):
   - Type: `HTMLCanvasElement`
   - A canvas drawn the cropped image.

+- Notes:
+  - The aspect ratio of the output canvas will be fitted to aspect ratio of the crop box automatically.
+  - If you intend to get a JPEG image from the output canvas, you should set the `fillColor` option first, if not, the transparent part in the JPEG image will become black by default.

 - Browser support:
   - Basic image: requires [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) support ([IE 9+](http://caniuse.com/canvas)).
   - Rotated image: requires [CSS3 2D Transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) support ([IE 9+](http://caniuse.com/transforms2d)).
   - Cross-origin image: requires HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) support ([IE 11+](http://caniuse.com/cors)).

 Get a canvas drawn the cropped image.
-If it is not cropped, then returns the whole canvas.
+If it is not cropped, then returns a canvas drawn the whole image.

 > After then, you can display the canvas as an image directly, or use [HTMLCanvasElement.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [HTMLCanvasElement.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) if the browser supports these APIs.